ArkidoSE/static_website_template/README.md

 ## Build release package

+1. Edit `astro.config.mjs` and change the `site` value to the desired URL
-Run command `npm run build`.
+2. Run command `npm run build`.
 The release package will be placed in the `dist` folder in the root directory